jcannon04/jcannon04.github.io/102/class01/README.md

 ## Tables

 Tables are not part of Markdown but are include in GFM.
-You can use table to organize and present some simple data in stead of having to copy a spredsheet from some other application
+You can use table to organize and present some simple data in stead of having to copy a spreadsheet from some other application

 ```markdown
 | Col 1 | Col 2 | Col 3 |